Tadija Tadić

-Tadija Tadić (Тадија Тадић, born April 22, 1999) is a Serbian professional basketball player for Zlatibor the Basketball League of Serbia.
+Tadija Tadić (Тадија Тадић, born April 22, 1999) is a Serbian professional basketball player for Kumanovo the Macedonian First League.

 Professional career

 On September 8, 2017, Tadić signed a four-year contract with the Partizan NIS from Belgrade.

 In April 2022, Zlatibor won the ABA League Second Division for the 2021–22 season following a 78–73 overtime win over MZT Skopje Aerodrom.

 National team career

 Tadić was a member of the Serbian U-18 national basketball team that won the gold medal at the 2017 FIBA Europe Under-18 Championship.
 Over seven tournament games, he averaged 3.1 points, 2.4 rebounds and 1.3 assists per game.
 He also represented Serbia men's national under-16 team at the 2015 Championship.
 Over eight games he averaged 4.6 points, 2.0 rebounds and 1.9 assists per game.
 Tadić was a member of the Serbian under-20 team that finished 15th at the 2019 FIBA U20 European Championship in Tel Aviv, Israel.
 Over three tournament games, he averaged 0.7 rebounds and 1 assist per game.